OwenYing/gpt-pages/README.md

 A curated collection of **100 practical, single-page web tools** built with vanilla HTML, CSS, and JavaScript.
 Each tool is designed to solve a specific everyday problem with a clean, intuitive interface.

+To add a new page:
+"Add a new "guitar tuner" page, make it consistent with previous pages."

 ## ✨ What's Included

 **100 Complete Tools** across 10 categories: